ac25ville/high-performance-computing-fall-2022/hw4/README.md

 * make

-* /path/to/homework4 /path/to/input_file N C P
+* mpirun -np P /path/to/homework4 /path/to/input_file N C P

+### Note both P values must be the same!

 ### Note make clean will clear generated *.csv files in the subdirectories as well